johnnyboldt/array-generator/README.md

 ### Run the Frontend
 In command prompt, cd to array-generator directory, and run `npm start` to run the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+I have only tested locally in Chrome.

 When the app loads you should see something like this:<br>
 ![alt text](https://github.com/johnnyboldt/array-generator/blob/master/public/screenshot.jpg)